 (I suggest you just check publicholiday.co.nz)

 The only day worth getting up at the crack of dawn for.
-ANZAC day is the 25th of April every year and if it lands on a weekend then once again, this *does not* roll over to a weekday.
+ANZAC day is the 25th of April every year.
+Congratulations!
+Waitangi day is now "Mondayised".
+If it lands on a weekend you now get the following Monday off.

 Well, this isn't *actually* the Queen's birthday but that's okay, we'll have the day off anyway.
 Queen's Birthday holiday is the 1st Monday in June and GBTQ this holiday does roll over to a weekday if it lands on a weekend.